moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 Q: When my GitLab subscription is due for renewal, am I able to add or remove licenses?

-A: 15 days before your subscription expires, you will see a *Renew* button understand your existing subscription.
+A: 15 days before your subscription expires, you will see a *Renew* button unders your existing subscription in the [Customers Portal](https://customers.gitlab.com/customers/sign_in).
 This will allow you to adjust your user quantity.

 You cannot manually renew your subscription more than 15 days before the subscription expires.
 More information on this can be found [here](https://docs.gitlab.com/ee/subscriptions/self_managed/#renew-subscription-manually).

-Please be aware that if you don't renew manually, you will be auto renewed.
+Please be aware that if you do not renew manually, you will be auto renewed.
 More information can be found [here](https://docs.gitlab.com/ee/subscriptions/self_managed/#automatic-subscription-renewal).

 Q: I see I was charged for a Quarterly Subscription Reconciliation.
 What is this for?